 Start by opening up the email section.

-In the top right-hand corner of the page, click "Create Email."
-This action will direct you to a page where you can choose one of three email options.
+In the top left-hand side of the page, click the green plus button and then select "Create Email."
+This action will allow choose one of three email options.

 We currently have four templates to choose from with hundreds of ways to customize your email to be unique and branded for your business.
 Expand the three-dot menu and click "Use this template" on the template of your choice.